An SQL text by Erland Sommarskog, SQL Server

 CREATE PROCEDURE BigSalesByStore @storeid varchar(30), @qty smallint AS DECLARE @xmldata xml EXEC SalesByStore_core @storeid, @xmldata OUTPUT ; WITH SalesByStore AS ( SELECT T.c.value('@title', 'varchar(80)') AS title, T.c.value('@qty', 'smallint') AS qty FROM @xmldata.nodes('SalesByStore') AS T(c) ) SELECT title, qty FROM SalesByStore WHERE qty >= @qty go

-In this is example the XML document is output-only, but it's easy to see that the same method can be used for input-only scenarios.
+In this example the XML document is output-only, but it's easy to see that the same method can be used for input-only scenarios.
 The caller builds the XML document and the callee shreds it back to a table.

 What about input-output scenarios like the procedure ComputeTotalStoreQty?
-One possibility is of course that the callee shreds the data into a temp table, performs its operation, and converts the data back to XML.
+One possibility is that the callee shreds the data into a temp table, performs its operation, and then converts the data back to XML.
 A second alternative is that the callee modifies the XML directly using the xml type method modify.
 I will spare you from an example of this, however, as it unlikely that you would try it, unless you already are proficient in XQuery.
 A better alternative may be to mix methods: use a table-valued parameter for input and only use XML for output.

 The result set in the example is from a single table, but what if we have some form of parent/child-relationship?
 Say that we want to return the name of all authors, as well as all the titles they have written.
-With temp tables or process-keyed tables, the natural solution would be to use two tables (or actually three, since in pubs there is a many-to-many relationship between titles and authors, but I overlook this here.)
+With temp tables or process-keyed tables, the natural solution would be to use two tables (or actually three, since in pubs there is a many-to-many relationship between titles and authors, which I overlook here.)
 But since XML is hierarchical, it would be more natural to put everything in a single XML document, and here is a query to do this:

 SELECT a.au_id , a.au_lname, a.au_fname , (SELECT t.title FROM pubs..titleauthor ta JOIN pubs..titles t ON t.title_id = ta.title_id WHERE a.au_id = ta.au_id FOR XML RAW('titles'), TYPE) FROM pubs..authors a FOR XML RAW('authors'), TYPE